SKEC 261 / EU Regulation

 03Highest-Disruption Routes

-Routes where SAS Scandinavian Airlines passengers are statistically most likely to experience eligible delays.
-Based on CAA reports and FlightStats data.
+Routes where SAS Scandinavian Airlines passengers commonly experience eligible disruptions.
+Based on general industry knowledge and regulatory information.

-CPH → LHR (Copenhagen–London Heathrow)10% delay rate, peak season
+CPH → LHR (Copenhagen–London Heathrow)Elevated disruption, peak season

 04How We Handle Your Claim